-The Occupational Therapy Service for Children & Young People works with children and young people who live or attend school across the Cardiff and Vale of Glamorgan postcode area.
+The Occupational Therapy Service for Children and Young People works with children and young people who live in the Cardiff and Vale of Glamorgan region.

 To make a Request for Assistance please contact us on 02921 836910.
-Please see this leaflet for more information on our Request for Assistance process:
+Please see this webpage on our Keeping Me Well website for more information on our Request for Assistance process.

 We see children and young people aged 0 to 18-years old, who are having difficulty developing occupational tasks.

 We think about why something might not be developing, and we look for the things and ways that help an individual make progress.
 For instance, poor coordination may affect how a button is fastened so using larger buttons or developing fine motor skills may lead to buttons being mastered.